Roksana Węgiel

 Her eponymous debut studio album was released in 2019.
 She is the recipient of the 2019 MTV Europe Music Award for Best Polish Act.

-Early life
+Early and personal life

 Węgiel was born in Jasło, Poland, to Rafał and Edyta.
 She has two younger brothers, Maksymilian and Tymoteusz.
-As a child, she competed in artistic gymnastics and ballroom dancing, and additionally competed in judo internationally.
-Węgiel began singing at age eight, during a karaoke concert at a judo camp in Croatia.
+As a child, she competed in artistic gymnastics and ballroom dancing, as well as judo internationally.
+Węgiel began singing at age eight, after performing at a karaoke during a judo camp in Croatia.

+She married Kevin Mglej on 25 August 2024.